8hodgsonkh/TSDZ8-Vesc/README.md

 Welcome page
 TSDZ8 VESC Firmware (Hazza Edition)
-Firmware source can be found under branches
+Firmware source can be found under branches.

 A cursed science project disguised as an ebike controller.

 ⚡ What This Repo Is